GenEditID/GenEditID.github.io/manual.md

 ## Step 3: Fetch fastq files

+- Get all fastq files related to your project into the GEPID project folder

-For sequence analysis, combine reads from fastq files by merging or joining to generate a `.fqjoin.gz` files.
+For amplicount analysis, combine reads from fastq files by merging or joining reads to generate a `.fqjoin.gz` files.

 - Check sequencing information: read length PE150 or PE300
 - Combine reads